 5. Sneak in Grammar Everywhere!

 Sneaking in some extra grammar practice isn’t as hard as you would think.
-You could use grammar exit tickets, morning work, homework, centers, etc. At times, I would even ask my students questions in the hall while walking to lunch.
-Who said you can’t keep your kids learning and thinking while walking in line? 🙂
+You could use grammar exit tickets, morning work, homework, grammar games and centers, etc. At times, I would even ask my students questions in the hall while walking to lunch.
+Who said you can’t keep your kids learning and thinking while walking in line? 🙂 These digital grammar games have become my new favorite!

 I hope I’ve given you some ideas for getting more grammar instruction and practice into your daily classroom routine.
 Come follow my Grammar board on Pinterest for even more ideas.
 Happy Teaching!!